icefallgames/SCICompanion/SCICompanion/Docs/source/views.rst

 If you want to customize which indices are used, you can check or uncheck the *Use global palette entries* checkbox to quickly control which palette indices are used, or you can manually select them in the palette and press the refresh button.

+Note that if you change the palette (any option other than mapping to the existing palette), it will change the palette for the entire view, not just the cel or loop you are replacing.

 Transparency
 ------------